 When planning our road trip, we made sure that we have our luggage placed safely in the apartment before touring around the towns.

-My most important 5 tips for driving in Sicily
+My most important final tips for renting a car and driving in Sicily

-1. Get the smallest car possible that will still fit your luggage.
-It will make your life so much easier when driving the narrow, windy mountain and countryside roads and tiny streets of Sicily.
+- Get the smallest car possible that will still fit your luggage.
+It will be much easier to drive the narrow, windy mountain and countryside roads and tiny streets of Sicily.
 Purchase excess insurance for complete peace of mind.

-5. Roads in Sicily are bendy and curvy- always watch out for the fast and furious drivers flying into the blind curves as well as give the way to big buses as they need space to make the turn.
+- Roads in Sicily are bendy and curvy- always watch out for the fast and furious drivers flying into the blind curves as well as giving way to big buses as they need space to make the turn.

-Other than those 5 driving tips- always try to stay cool!
+Other than those above driving tips in Sicily- always try to stay cool!
 You got this!

 Additional useful information about driving in Italy (and Sicily)

-- Driving in Italy is on the ride side of the road (as opposed to left-hand side driving in the UK, or Cyprus, for example)
+- Driving in Sicily, Italy is on the ride side of the road (as opposed to left-hand side driving in the UK, Cyprus, or Australia, for example).

 - The minimum age to legally drive a car is 17 years old.
-The minimum age to rent a car is 18 years old.
+The minimum age to rent a car is 18 years old (but some companies set it higher).

-- It is compulsory to wear a seat belt in Italy by law.
-I recommend always wearing a seat belt.
+- It is compulsory to wear a seat belt in Italy by law for front and rear seat passengers.
+I recommend always wearing a seat belt for your safety.

 - You must have short lights switched on when driving on highways in Italy during the day.